darrenks/atlas/README.md

 ## Features

 -   Purely functional
--   Lazy list is the only data structure
+-   Lazy lists are the only data structure
--   Each op can be represented by one of the 32 ASCII symbols (e.g. `#` `$`, etc.) and also by name.
+-   Each op can be represented by one of the 32 ASCII symbols (e.g. `#` `$`, etc.) and also by name
--   No control structures or way to create functions.
+-   No control structures or way to create functions
--   Statically typed - but no need or way to specify type.
+-   Statically typed - but no need or way to specify type
--   Minimal basis rivaling the SK calculus possible.
+-   Minimal basis rivaling the SK calculus possible
--   Simple parse and execution strategy
+-   Left to right infix notation
--   Concise despite the simplicity
+-   Concise despite simplicity
--   Relaxations of standard rules, like parens needing to be matched
+-   Not practical

 ## Example